ramdesh/iot-starter-for-android/README.md

 ##Notes
 In order to really see this demo do something, you must have an application to consume its data and publish data back to the application.
 For examples, refer to the [IoT Starter demo](http://m2m.demos.ibm.com/iotstarter.html).

+##Node-RED
+Node-RED is a tool used to create visual flows for the internet of things.
+When creating a Node-RED application in IBM BlueMix, one of the available types of nodes is an IBM IoT node, which can be used to publish and subscribe to the IBM Internet of Things Foundation.

+##Extending the application
+In order to add new capabilities to the application, ...

 ##Resources
 - [IoT Starter](http://m2m.demos.ibm.com/iotstarter.html)